 Soft and sweet, bananas are delicious and easy to eat, whether you have two or four legs.
 Don’t feed Fido too much, though, as they do contain a lot of sugar.
 However, the fruit’s potassium, vitamins, biotin, fiber, and copper make it a healthy snack, in moderation.

 This cool, mild-tasting snack is full of vitamins K, C, and B1, and potassium, copper, magnesium, and biotin.
-With little calories, sugar, and carbs, it’s a wonderful snack that also supports weight management.
+With few calories, sugar, and carbs, it’s a wonderful snack that also supports weight management.

 Many dog owners know that carrots are a yummy, crunchy treat for their canine companions!
 They’re high in fiber and beta carotene, plus they help clean your dog’s teeth as they chew.
 This low-calorie vegetable is a great replacement for bagged dog treats.